Understanding Vaccine Studies

-These types of studies test antibodies made in a lab that are designed to prevent the SARS-CoV-2 virus from entering healthy cells.
+A study called BLAZE-2 is testing if lab-made antibodies can prevent the SARS-CoV-2 virus from entering healthy cells.
 The antibodies cannot cause COVID-19.

 Yes.
 Under emergency use authorizations from the FDA, COVID-19 vaccines are available and being administered to select populations in the United States.

 NIH launched a clinical trials network called the COVID-19 Prevention Network (CoVPN).
 The network builds on existing research to accelerate COVID-19 vaccine development and enroll volunteers in large-scale clinical trials to test vaccines and treatments.

 By joining a vaccine research study, you can help create a vaccine for COVID-19 that will work for everyone.